stevegrunwell/code-review-for-me-and-you/slides.md

 * Good code review takes time
     - Larger the review, the more uninterrupted time needed
+    - Make the time to catch bugs now or let the them ruin your weekend when prod goes down: your choice!
 * If the code's not earnestly being reviewed, it's a charade and a waste of time
+    - Far less-costly to catch bugs before they hit prod, but you do you, I guess?
+    - "We've tried nothing and we're all out of ideas!"
 * Conversely, some people get *too* into reviews, and it becomes nitpicky and unhelpful
-    - "That's not how _I_ would have done it!""
+    - e.g. "That's not how _I_ would have done it!"
+    - This is a people problem, not an issue with code review.

 ----